Flesh Gordon: Critical reception

 Vivian Sobchack commented that Flesh Gordon is "a skin flick hilariously molded around the Flash Gordon serials, and fully and lovingly aware of genre conventions from special effects to dialogue."

-Vincent Canby of The New York Times wrote: "What wit the film posseses had gone into the physical production [...]
+Vincent Canby of The New York Times wrote: "What wit the film possesses had gone into the physical production [...]
 The acting is broad, which may be as it should be, although it quickly becomes monotonous unless you have a high tolerance for contemporary camp."
 Variety was more pointed in its review: "Puerile is the word for this softcore spoof of the Sci-Fi serials of the 1930s.
 By attempting to combine sexplicity and low-level camp, pic emerges as an expensive-looking mish-mash of obvious double-entendres, idiotic characterizations and dull situations."

 The film was nominated for the 1975 Hugo Award for Best Dramatic Presentation (the only indie production nominated that year), but lost to Mel Brooks' Young Frankenstein.

 On Rotten Tomatoes the film has a rating of 67% based on reviews from 6 critics.